simonwongwong/Bluetooth-enabled_bicycle_turn_signals/README.md

    ![neopixel idea](pictures/neopixel.jpg)
 * **Add an accelerometer** to detect slowing down and display a slowing down animation or flash amber lights

+* **Use large/bright LED strips on the seatstays instead of LED matrix for better visibility** Because the LED matrix is hard to see, especially in the daylight, a better/more obvious variant of this project can be built with bright LED strips attached to the seatstays of the bike.
+While this will improve visibility, it won't be as removable.
+Another similar idea is to use bright LED strips protruding as rods (horizontally, left and right) and blink them like [this](https://i.imgur.com/lOJ0493.jpg).

 # Pictures of the build

 Internals: